prabhakarrana/Udacity-Self-Driving-Car/Traffic Sign Classifier/writeup_template.md

 | Road work			|  Road work      							|
 | Stop			| Stop     							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess all 5 traffic signs, which gives an accuracy of 100%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)